 This section lists some of the most significant results attained as a result of the work described in the "Major Activities" section above.
-Data Distribution The volume of observational data and model output delivered to Unidata community members and institutions in near real-time continues to grow.
-As of March 2023, Unidata's Internet Data Distribution (IDD) clusters deliver roughly 90 Terabytes per day to downstream systems, up from roughly 70 Terabytes per day in 2022.
-The volume of data served via remote access methods (TDS, ADDE, and standard web servers) now averages approximately 2.3 Terabytes per day.
-Because relaying data from the National Weather Service's NOAAPort system is an important component of Unidata's data services, UPC staff have created new technologies to improve the quality of this data stream.
-The project, nicknamed "blender," merges NOAAPort broadcasts from geographically dispersed sites into a single stream that can be distributed via the IDD.
-Unidata's collaboration with the University of Wisconsin's Space Science and Engineering Center (SSEC) continues to be productive and beneficial for the atmospheric science community.
-Unidata receives data from SSEC's GOES-16/17/18 fanout servers, and SSEC feeds from Unidata's GOES Rebroadcast (GRB) ingest system.
-This sharing of the feed streams has allowed SSEC and Unidata to minimize the effects of solar and terrestrial interference on our satellite data reception.
-Cloud Technologies and the Unidata Science Gateway Cloud-computing related activities during the fourth year of this award have focused on making Unidata Science Gateway resources more broadly useful and widely available.
-In addition to the activities described in "Major Activities," above, Program Center staff have begun the process of revamping the Unidata Science Gateway website, with the goal of creating a community-directed virtual hub to enable learning and support research for current and future Earth Systems Science students, educators, and researchers.
-As part of the Tribal College and University Sovereign Network project mentioned above, Unidata Program Center staff have been working closely with NTU and SIPI to develop capacity for environmental modeling for Tribal Nations.
-Science gateway development staff have made progress on providing the Tribal Nations with the capability to run the WRF model on the NSF Jetstream2 cloud through the use of a containerized version of WRF developed by the Developmental Testbed Center at NCAR RAL.
-Additional discussion of Unidata's Science Gateway work can be found in "Impact on institutional resources that form infrastructure," below.
+Data Distribution The volume of observational data and model output delivered to NSF Unidata community members and institutions in near real-time continues to grow.
+As of March 2023, NSF Unidata's Internet Data Distribution (IDD) clusters deliver roughly 90 Terabytes per day to downstream systems, up from roughly 70 Terabytes per day in 2022.
+At that time, the volume of data served via remote access methods (TDS, ADDE, and standard web servers) averaged approximately 2.3 Terabytes per day.
+NOTE: As a result of a variety of factors including changes in UPC data server configurations, UPC staff changes, and an accidental loss of data-flow statistics by a third-party service provider, as of March 2024 we are not confident in our ability to accurately report data delivery metrics in the same format as in previous annual reports.
+We hope to have a reliable reconstruction of data flows for the 2023-2024 cycle ready for inclusion in the Final Report for NSF 1901712, to be delivered in early 2025.
+NSF Unidata's collaboration with the University of Wisconsin's Space Science and Engineering Center (SSEC) continues to be productive and beneficial for the atmospheric science community.
+NSF Unidata receives data from SSEC's GOES-16/17/18 fanout servers, and SSEC feeds from NSF Unidata's GOES Rebroadcast (GRB) ingest system.
+This sharing of the feed streams has allowed SSEC and NSF Unidata to minimize the effects of solar and terrestrial interference on our satellite data reception.
+Cloud Technologies and the NSF Unidata Science Gateway Cloud-computing related activities during the fifth year of this award have focused on making NSF Unidata Science Gateway resources more broadly useful and widely available.
+In addition to the activities described in "Major Activities," above, Program Center staff are continuing the process of revamping the NSF Unidata Science Gateway website, with the goal of creating a community-directed virtual hub to enable learning and support research for current and future Earth Systems Science students, educators, and researchers.
+As part of the Tribal College and University Sovereign Network project mentioned above, NSF Unidata Program Center staff have worked closely with NTU and SIPI to develop capacity for environmental modeling for Tribal Nations.
+Science gateway development staff were able to provide the Tribal Nations with the capability to run the WRF model on geographic areas including Tribal lands, using the NSF Jetstream2 cloud through the use of a containerized version of WRF developed by the Developmental Testbed Center at NCAR RAL.
+Additional discussion of NSF Unidata's Science Gateway work can be found in "Impact on institutional resources that form infrastructure," below.
 Software Development MetPy:

-The MetPy project, which is a collection of Python tools for reading, visualizing, and performing calculations with weather data, made its version 1.3 release in April of 2022, its version 1.4 release in January 2023, and a version 1.4.1 release in March 2023.
-These releases are notable for the ongoing community code contributions and general project participation, including contributions from 2022 and earlier Unidata summer interns.
-Unidata's MetPy developers continue to engage with the Pangeo project, a grass-roots effort to develop a community stack of tools serving the atmospheric, oceanic, land, and climate science.
+The MetPy project, which is a collection of Python tools for reading, visualizing, and performing calculations with weather data, made its version 1.5 release in May of 2023, its version 1.5.1 release in July 2023, a version 1.6 release in December 2023, and a version 1.6.1 in January 2024.
+These releases are notable for the ongoing community code contributions and general project participation, including contributions from 2023 and earlier NSF Unidata summer interns.
+NSF Unidata's MetPy developers continue to engage with the Pangeo project, a grass-roots effort to develop a community stack of tools serving the atmospheric, oceanic, land, and climate science.
 This engagement is enhanced by work on the Pangeo EarthCube award.
-According to GitHub, 290 repositories and 32 open source packages depend on the MetPy project.
+According to GitHub, 500 repositories and 57 open source packages depend on the MetPy project.
 AWIPS: